Suffolk in the Media

 Boston 25 News – February 6, 2019

 “‘The big question has already been answered and the question now is whether this set of facts is enough for that finding,’ Suffolk University Law Professor Rosanna Cavallaro said.
-Professor Cavallaro explained the indictment was upheld by the SJC, signifying the possiblity that another person could legally cause the suicide of another person.
+Professor Cavallaro explained the indictment was upheld by the SJC, signifying the possibility that another person could legally cause the suicide of another person.
 She says this appeal will be dependent largely on whether or not the prosecutors on Carter's case proved that she was legally responsible for Roy's death.”

 JDSupra – February 4, 2019 “In an interesting case pending before the TTAB, law students from the Suffolk University IP and Entrepreneurship Clinic have opposed an application filed by United Trademark Holdings, Inc. to register RAPUNZEL as a trademark for dolls and toy figures.
 The students, led by clinic director Loletta “Lolita” Darden, represent [Suffolk Law] Professor Rebecca Curtin, a trademark law professor and mother of a young girl who has purchased dolls.…”